 Coursework leading to these degrees is shared among the physics faculty in the Department and the Texas Electronic Coalition for Physics (TECP).
 This coalition, consisting primarily of Texas A&M University System institutions, was formed several years ago to address the decline in physics majors, not just in the A&M System, but nationwide.
 This approach has allowed for the pooling of students in order for classes to make with the minimum number of students required by the State of Texas to receive formula funding.
 The BA in Physical Science degree currently consists of a minimum of 124 semester credit hours and the minor in Physics currently consists of 20 SCH, 12 of which must be at the advanced level.

-• Bachelor of Arts with a major in Physical Science (BA) • (SLOs)
+• Bachelor of Arts with a major in Physical Science (BA) • (SLOs) (This degree program will be phased out by 8/31/2014)

 • Minor Degree Program in Physics • (SLOs)